 “”Tell me what you want and I’ll do it,” he said to the girl in the tower.
-He had everything and he gave her everything but each day he prayed if only she could ask for his life, also.
-For true love knew of nothing greater than a man who’d lay his life in the feet of his beloved.”
+He had everything and he gave her everything but each day he prayed if only she could ask for his life, also.“

-Let’s face it.
-Sure, we all have great human minds but scratch the surface long enough and we are just (sort of) developed animals.
 Some evolutionary psychologists will say that our main drivers in life are: have something to eat, do not get eaten, and find a mate.
-Jokes aside, a lot of our behaviour is similar to that of animals.
-This is especially true when it comes to mating.
+In that way, a lot of our behaviour may resemble that of animals, particularly when it comes to mating.

-I was binge watching the Joe Rogan podcast series with Gad Saad, who is a Professor of Evolutionary Psychology and one of my most favourite people to listen to because he is not just incredibly intelligent, but he is open-minded and authentic.
-He briefly talked about the Zahavian Signaling Theory, otherwise known as the Costly (Honest) Signaling Theory and it inspired me to explore its application to human relationships further.
+I was binge watching the Joe Rogan podcast series with Gad Saad, who is a Professor of Evolutionary Psychology and one of my most favourite people to listen to because he is not just incredibly intelligent, but he is open-minded and authentic; and while I don’t always agree with all he says, I love his perspectives and that I can challenge my own and learn new things.
+In that podcast episode Saad briefly talked about the Zahavian Signaling Theory, otherwise known as the Costly (Honest) Signaling Theory and it inspired me to explore its application to human relationships further.
 Let’s begin.

 The Costly Signaling Theory